Look me up on Cellartracker (NarunP) for my scoring system. Cheers 🍷

 Uplifting palate with medium plus acidity and expressive fruit profile of similar characters to the aromatics.
 Refreshing finish.

 Honest and straightforward.
 Nothing fancy but it doesnt need to be.
-87 — 7 months ago
+87 — a year ago

 Mainly Merlot supported by Cabernet Sauvignon